CharnelMouse/frogue/README.md

 Current to-dos:

 - Fix second status line not showing when all generated on player turn (e.g. help text)
+  - Move input and output into single actor, to avoid sending lots of ReplyWhenReady messages to ensure no ReadKey conflict
 - Add main menu as precursor to adding encounter scene
 - Switch to separate processes for ouput, AI, etc.
   - Separate map screen updates from status box updates